FelipeRossato/FelipeRossato/README.md

 # 👋 Hi, I’m Felipe Rossato

-💻 **Principal Engineer | Full Stack Developer | Cloud Enthusiast**
+💻 **Principal Engineer | Full Stack Developer | Cloud Learner**
-🌍 Building scalable systems • Designing robust APIs • Driving cloud-native architectures
+🌍 Building scalable systems • Designing robust APIs • Exploring cloud-native architectures

 ---

 ## 🚀 About Me
-I’m a **Full-Stack Engineer** with a strong focus on **Backend Development** and **Cloud Infrastructure**, while keeping solid experience in modern **Frontend technologies**.
+I’m a **Full-Stack Engineer** with a strong focus on **Backend Development** and solid experience in modern **Frontend technologies**.
+I’m also growing my expertise in **Cloud Infrastructure**, applying it step by step to real-world projects.

 - ⚡ Architecting and scaling distributed systems
-- 🛠️ Leading technical direction & mentoring teams
+- 🛠️ Refactoring legacy codebases and debugging complex issues
+- 🔧 Developing full applications from backend to frontend
 - 📜 Authoring **RFCs** & **ADRs** to guide long-term engineering vision
 - 🧑‍🤝‍🧑 Fostering collaboration, clean code, and engineering culture
 - 🌱 Always learning, curious, and excited by new challenges